 Your software has the ability to keep track of insurance expiration dates to ensure that both you and your tenants can prevent any lapse in their insurance coverage.
-Whether your tenants purchase insurance from your business or use a private insurance provider, it’s important to have this information on hand in the event that you need it.
+Whether your tenants purchase insurance from your business (aka store insurance) or use a private insurance provider, it’s important to have this information on hand in the event that you need it.
 When your tenants use private insurance providers, it can be challenging to keep track of their details.
 However, as long as you consistently gather details about tenants’ private insurance, you can easily automate notifying tenants when their insurance is expired or will be expiring soon.

 If you use store insurance through a provider integrated with storEDGE, such as Storsmart or Bader, you will not need to keep track of policy terms because everything will be done for you through the payment provider API.

 This guide will provide insight into: